-(b) he or she, is a partner of, or is in the employment of a person with whom the contract was made or is proposed to be made or who has a direct pecuniary interest in the other matter under consideration.
-And in the case of married persons living together or persons living together as partners, the interest of one partner shall, if known to the other, be deemed for the purposes of this Standing Order to be also the interest of that partner.
+- (b) they are a partner of or is in the employment of a person with whom the contract was made or is proposed to be made or who has a direct pecuniary interest in the other matter under consideration.
+And in the case of married persons living together or persons living together as partners, the interest of one partner shall, if known to the other, be deemed for the purposes of this Standing Order to be also the interest of that partner. - 7.4 The chair or a member of the Council shall not be treated as having a pecuniary interest in any contract, proposed contract or other matter by reason only:

-- 7.4 The chair or a member of the Council shall not be treated as having a pecuniary interest in any contract, proposed contract or other matter by reason only: - of his or her membership of a company or other body, if he/she has no beneficial interest in any securities of that company or other body; - (b) of an interest in a company, body or person with which he or she is connected as mentioned in SO 7.3 above which is so remote or insignificant that it cannot reasonably be regarded as likely to influence a member of the Council in the consideration or discussion of or in voting on, any question with respect to that contract or matter.
+- (a) of his or her membership of a company or other body, if they have no beneficial interest in any securities of that company or other body; - (b) of an interest in a company, body or person with which they are connected as mentioned in SO 7.3 above which is so remote or insignificant that it cannot reasonably be regarded as likely to influence a member of the Council in the consideration or discussion of or in voting on, any question with respect to that contract or matter.